Berkeley Haas offers MBA scholarships to entering students in the form of both need- and merit-based awards.

 Dr. Tahir Fellowship

 Provided by the generosity of Dr. Dato' Sri Tahir, this scholarship is awarded to international students with a preference for those who completed their undergraduate education in Asia.

 Provided by the generosity of Steve Tirado, this scholarship is awarded based on proven ability to promote diversity.

 Blue Duck Scholarship

 Provided by the generosity of alumnus John Natt (MBA '69), this scholarship is awarded to support MBA students who have received his or her undergraduate degree from the University of Oregon.

 Song Feiqing Fellowship

 Provided by the generosity of Ms. Roberta Sung in honor of Song Feiqing.
 Song founded the Dongya Corporation which developed into one of the most important powerhouses of the Chinese textile industry.
 This award supports high-achieving Full-time MBA students with preference to students who represent the international community, preferably China, and who intend to pursue business opportunities either in China, or in other parts of Southeast Asia, after graduation.

 Jimenez Family Fellowship

 Provided by the generosity of Joseph and Denise Jimenez.
 This one-year award is intended to support high-achieving graduate students that are US citizens who demonstrate financial need and are in the MBA Program.

 Yellow Ribbon Fellowship

 The Yellow Ribbon Program is a matching fund option for U.S. military veterans who served at least 36 months and qualify for 100% of the Post 9/11 GI Bill benefit.

-The following Berkeley Haas Fellowships and Grants are only open to new first year students after they enroll at Haas.
+The following Berkeley Haas Fellowships are only open to students in their first term of the Full-Time MBA Program.
 All require supplemental information and specifics are identified below.
 Students may apply to as many awards as they are eligible.